 People with bone cancer may experience the following symptoms or signs.
-Sometimes, people with bone cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with bone cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

-A pronounced limp (if the leg is affected) or a fracture (break) in the bone with the tumor are symptoms of later-stage bone cancer.
-Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia (low red blood cell level).
+Other less common symptoms.
+Rarely, people with bone cancer may have symptoms such as fever, generally feeling unwell, weight loss, and anemia , which is a low red blood cell level.

-If cancer is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about symptoms you may experience, including any new symptoms or a change in symptoms.